crocs-muni/ECTester/docs/FORMAT.md

 # Format
 ECTester mostly reads/outputs data in either human-readable format or using CSV.

+## Test runs
+By default test runs are output in a human readable format, however YAML and XML is also supported and can be selected by using the `--format` option.
+Also, prefixing the output file name when using the `-o/--output` option allows to output the same test run in different formats to different files.

+For example:
+`--format yaml -o default_output.yaml -o xml:output_file.xml -o text:readable_text_file.txt `

 ## Curves
 Input files for the `-c/--curve` option should be in CSV, little-endian hexadecimal format.
 Output of the `-e/--export` option will also be in this format.